-After John’s death, Dawn worked in the legal profession in downtown Los Angeles for five years and as a paralegal and local county law librarian for four years.
+After John’s death, Dawn worked in the legal profession in downtown Los Angeles for five years and as a paralegal and local county law librarian for two years.
 Dawn eventually relocated to California and finally to the Pacific Northwest, where she attended Eastern Oregon University and earned her undergraduate degree in Communication and Gender Studies in 2012, graduating summa cum laude.

 Dawn served on the committee to revise the university’s sexual harassment policy and received the “Women of Vision and Courage” award from the President’s Commission on the Status of Women (PCSW).
 She is a member of the honor society of Phi Kappa Phi, recipient of their Kathryn Greely fellowship in 2013, and highlighted in the Phi Kappa Phi Forum in 2014.
 After gaining a full-tuition teaching fellowship to Oregon State University, Dawn taught Women’s Studies and Activism and completed her Master of Arts in Women’s Studies in 2018.

-Dawn is an original member of the survivors's group "Survivor to Survivor" and a current member of the National Survivor Network Resilient Voices of Californians Against Slavery & Trafficking (CAST) in Los Angeles.
+Dawn is an original member of the survivors's group "Survivor 2 Survivor" (S2S) and a current member of the National Survivor Network Resilient Voices of Californians Against Slavery & Trafficking (CAST) in Los Angeles.
 She has served as a board member for Shelter From the Storm, and founded the non-profit E.S.T.E.A.M.
 (Empowering Successful Teens through Education, Awareness & Mentoring), dedicated to assisting teens who are struggling to find a safe and successful path to adulthood.
 She has also developed the “Mirrors of Me” girl’s art, writing and mentoring camp for at-risk and marginalized youth.
 Nationally, Dawn is a Training and Technical Assistant Consultant (TTAC) with the U.S. Department of Justice, Office for Victims of Crime (TTAC) and for the U.S. Department of Health & Human Services Office on Trafficking in Persons (NHTTAC).

 Today, Dawn is revered as an expert survivor-leader — national speaker, educator, consultant and author in the anti-trafficking, domestic violence, sexual assault and trauma & recovery movements.
 Most importantly, Dawn is the proud parent of a beautiful daughter and an active member in her recovery program, practicing a clean and sober lifestyle since 1998.